Use these conversation starters for a first date to open up the flow of conversation and have an amazing time!

 How to Keep a Conversation Going on a First Date

-Great conversation on a first date is essential.
-If you don’t know what to say on a date, make it a point choose open ended questions that are a balance of playful and deep.
-With a focus on topics that will give you greater insight into each others lives on many levels.
-To help you both determine if there will be a second or third date.
+It’s also a good idea to focus on topics that will give you greater insight into each others lives on many levels.
+Which will help you both determine if there will be a second or third date.

 Yes, first dates can be awkward, but they don’t have to be.
-Even if your shy, introverted, divorced or have been single for a long time.
-Or maybe just want to try something different.
+Even if you’re shy, introverted, divorced or have been single for a long time.
+Or maybe just want to spice up the conversation and try something different.

-These conversation starters for a first date can be big help in making the date great for you both!
-Happy Dating!
+These conversation starters for a first date can be big help in figuring out what topics to talk about, and help make the date fun and exciting for you both!